Fumohouse/Fumohouse/docs/src/contributing/index.md

    license](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
    1. Attribution guidelines: Provide the name of the asset's original creator (provided in `COPYRIGHT.txt`) or consult with a maintainer.
-1. The copyright owner of Fumohouse should be displayed as "voided_etc & co." and/or "Fumohouse contributors."
 1. All external intellectual property used by Fumohouse should be used within the guidelines provided by its creator.